-- Wake Forest Semester Programs: students applying to a WFU house program typically apply a year in advanced, students applying to a WFU semester program not based at a house have deadlines that are typically a semester in advanced.
+- Wake Forest Semester Programs: students applying to a WFU house program typically apply a year in advance, students applying to a WFU semester program not based at a house have deadlines that are typically a semester in advance.
 Individual program deadlines can be found the program pages on our website.

 - Affiliate Semester Programs: individual program deadlines can be found on the program website.
 For students interested in studying abroad for a Fall semester most deadlines are in early March and for students interested in studying abroad for Spring semester most deadlines are in early October.

 - Wake Forest Summer Programs: individual program deadlines can be found on the program pages our website.
 Typically deadlines are in mid-February but many programs will accept students as early as the November before the program start-date.

 - Affiliate Summer Programs: individual program deadlines can be found on the program website.
 Typically deadlines are in mid-February/early March.